-39) If during works to convert the building to the use hereby permitted any sign of the presence of bats if found, then all such works shall cease until a survey of the site has been undertaken by a suitably qualified ecologist and the results have been submitted to and approved by the Council in writing as local planning authority.
+39) If during works to demolish the building hereby permitted any sign of the presence of bats if found, then all such works shall cease until a survey of the site has been undertaken by a suitably qualified ecologist and the results have been submitted to and approved by the Council in writing as local planning authority.
 Any recommendations for the protection of bats in the submitted document shall be implemented in full and maintained at all time when the building is in use as hereby permitted.